ULCSC/ULCSC.github.io/_posts/2025-03-12-Connecting_To_The_Lab_From_Home.md

 ### Connecting to the University VPN

-You can check out the Univerity's guide for using the VPN [here](https://uleth.service-now.com/sp?id=kb_article&sys_id=ca29e6373bc95e1062aa675aa5e45ada)
+You can check out the Univerity's guide for using the VPN [here](https://uleth.service-now.com/sp?id=kb_article&sys_id=ca29e6373bc95e1062aa675aa5e45ada).

-Contact IT Services if you encounter issues using the VPN
+Contact IT Services if you encounter issues using the VPN.

 ## Using SSH and SFTP